 Climate change is largely attributed to the buildup of carbon dioxide and other greenhouse gas (GHG) concentrations in the atmosphere.
-Global emissions of GHG from human activities, such as the burning of fossil fuels and deforestation, have increased by 70% between 1970 and 2004 according to The American Planning Association (APA).
-In the April 2008, Policy Guide on Planning and Climate Change, the APA provides guidance for local governments toward the reduction of GHG emissions and on energy efficient land use decisions.
+In the Policy Guide on Planning and Climate Change, updated in 2011, the APA provides guidance for local governments toward the reduction of GHG emissions and on energy efficient land use decisions.
 The APA document indicates that effective actions to address GHG emissions should include a mix of education, incentives, subsidies, and regulation.
-The APA has suggested the following strategies for local governments to facilitate a reduction in GHG emissions: providing shopping, recreational and employment opportunities near residential areas, energy efficient buildings, convenient intermodal transportation systems, and the reduction of heat island effects through green spaces.
+Among others, the APA has suggested the following strategies for local governments to facilitate a reduction in GHG emissions: providing shopping, recreational and employment opportunities near residential areas, energy efficient buildings, convenient intermodal transportation systems, and the reduction of heat island effects through green spaces.